-- Facilitating / supporting pupils' access to education through 1:1 or small group work with either an experienced teacher or TA with a proven track record. - Facilitating / supporting pupils' access to the schools' curriculum including the purchasing of additional resources / staff training - Support in addition to the provision made in the classroom e.g. specific programmes or targeted interventions including those for emotional / behavioural needs - Additional opportunities to enhance or complement the school experience e.g. after school clubs, school trips etc. - Support from an outside agency - Encouraging regular attendance for those children where attendance is an issue
+- Facilitating / supporting pupils' access to education through 1:1 or small group work with the class teacher or a TA. - Facilitating / supporting pupils' access to the schools' curriculum including the purchasing of additional resources / staff training - Support in addition to the provision made in the classroom e.g. specific programmes or targeted interventions including those for emotional / behavioural needs - Additional opportunities to enhance or complement the school experience e.g. after school clubs, school trips etc. - Support from an outside agency - Encouraging regular attendance for those children where attendance is an issue